In a world rapidly moving away from computers, we asked ourselves: how do we make a business system intuitively work on a phone?

 Problem was, the navigation was fundamentally the same.
 We had reorganized the menu, not simplify it.
 And it led to bigger complications:

-Adding two menu levels meant added steps to access any function.
+Adding two menu levels added steps to access any feature.

-We'd be forced to create landing pages for every module, needed or not.
+We'd be forced to create landing pages for every module.

 Reassess.
 Reset.
 Repeat.